-We could continue to try to extrapolate conclusions for our own lives based on the events which surrounded Christ's birth.
-But there's going to be quite a bit of subjective guesswork involved.
-Or, we could just look at passages that actually speak to us directly concerning these matters.
+Now, we could continue to try to extrapolate conclusions for our own lives based on the events which surrounded Christ's birth--- but not without quite a bit of guesswork and differences in interpretation.
+On the other hand, we could just look at passages that actually speak to us more directly concerning these matters:

 James 5 promises the prayer of faith will heal the sick.
 Doesn’t say maybe.
 Doesn’t say sometimes.
 It says the prayer of faith shall heal the sick (vs 15, DBY).